 Intrastat in the Czech Republic

 Besides the obligation to register and settle VAT in the Czech Republic, some companies may also be required to report statistical Intrastat on imports and in the case of selling goods outside the country.
-Reports contain information on the import and export of goods between EU countries and the movement of own goods between warehouses in different countries.
+Reports contain information on imports and exports between European Union countries and the movement of own goods between warehouses in different countries.
 However, mail order sales to countries outside the EU are not included in Intrastat reporting.